The Third Chimpanzee (EP)

-The Third Chimpanzee is the fourth solo recording by Martin L. Gore, the primary songwriter for the band Depeche Mode.
-The tracks were recorded in Santa Barbara in Gore's home studio and released on January 29, 2021 by Mute.
-This is his first solo release in six years.
+The Third Chimpanzee is the fourth solo recording by Martin Gore, the primary songwriter for the band Depeche Mode.
+The tracks were recorded in Santa Barbara in Gore's home studio and released 29 January 2021 by Mute.
+It was his first solo release in six years.

 Background

 This is Gore's first solo release since Depeche Mode's induction into the Rock & Roll Hall of Fame.
 The record consists of five instrumental tracks with no vocal parts named after different primate species.
 The EP title refers to the Jared Diamond’s 1991 book of the same name, in which Diamond, an evolutionary biologist and popular-science author, discusses the origins of human behaviour by showing the similarities between human behaviour and that of primates.
 The album cover was performed by a capuchin monkey.

-In the statement Gore explained: "The first track I recorded had a sound that wasn’t human.
+In the statement Gore explained: "The first track I recorded had a sound that wasn't human.
 It sounded primate-like.
 I decided to name it 'Howler', after a monkey.
 Then, when it came time to name the EP, I remembered reading the book The Rise and Fall of the Third Chimpanzee.
 It all made sense to call it that, as the EP was made by one of the third chimpanzees."